ligato/docs/docs/tutorials/05_kv-scheduler.md

 ---

-Return the interface descriptor since this is the one handling interfaces.
+Return the interface descriptor since this is the one handling interfaces:
 ```go
 RetrieveDependencies: []string{ifDescriptorName},
 ```